SERIES 11 - SAME OLD LONDON, BRAND NEW MINDER

 |

-The promotion for the series included specially designed posters around London, beer mats in pubs and even designs on the sides of taxis.
-It therefore came as a shock to many of those who liked the new show that FIVE were so quick to drop it after just six episodes having spent so much time and effort promoting it.
-Series writer Tim Loane also already had ideas in place to reunite Archie with his Uncle Arthur in a second series but sadly this was never to be seen and June 2009 sadly saw the end of the road for Archie and Jamie.
-Fans at minder.org were particularly disappointed with FIVE for not giving this series what they felt was a fair chance at just six episodes, especially as they thought that both Shane Richie and Lex Shrapnel had done very well in their roles to revive a classic series.
-This page is optimised for viewing at 1024x768 resolution using Internet Explorer.
-'Minder' - Created By Leon Griffiths - (C) Leon Griffiths/Thames Television 1979.
-Last updated : 21st December 2009 DISCLAIMER : The Unofficial Fans' Of Minder is in no way connected with Leon Griffiths, FIVE, Thames Television or Euston Films Ltd. The views expressed here are in no way related to these or have they been endorsed as such.
-This is a non-profit making website and the views expressed here are only done so to compliment the work done in producing the British TV show Minder.
-Where as we aim to ensure that the information here is correct, we accept no responsibility for any mistakes made.
-Any audio or visual material downloaded as a result of visiting this site is done so under the strict agreement that this material is for sampling only, and that it will be removed within a subsequent 24 hour period. |
+DISCLAIMER : minder.org is in no way connected with Leon Griffiths, Thames Television, Euston Films or FremantleMedia.
+The views expressed here are in no way related to these or have they been endorsed as such.
+This is a non-profit making website and the views and opinions expressed here are only done so to compliment the work done in producing the British TV show Minder.
+Where as this site aims to ensure that information presented here is correct, we accept no responsibility for any mistakes made.
+Any audio or visual material downloaded as a result of visiting this site is done so under the strict agreement that this material is for sampling only and that it will be removed within a subsequent 24 hour period.